-- Ivosidenib costs decreased compared to the prior period as prior period costs included manufacturing expenses associated with our initial commercial inventory as part of our NDA submission in December 2017. - Enasidenib costs increased as a result of increased internal and external expenses related to our ongoing phase 1b frontline combination trial development work. - Vorasidenib (AG-881) costs decreased as our phase 1 trial in patients with advanced IDH1 or IDH2 mutant-positive hematologic malignancies and our phase 1 trial in IDH1 or IDH2 mutant-positive advanced solid tumors, including glioma, both completed their dose escalation portions.

-Cost reimbursements for vorasidenib (AG-881) were recognized as revenue in the current period.

-- Mitapivat costs increased as a result of the enrollment costs for the ACTIVATE-T trial, which we initiated in April 2018, and the start-up costs for the ACTIVATE trial, which we initiated in June 2018. - AG-270 costs increased as we initiated a phase 1 trial in March 2018. - AG-636 costs increased as we completed IND-enabling studies in anticipation of the IND filing, which occurred in October 2018.
-Prior year development costs for AG-636 were included in other research and platform programs.

-• The increase in the costs of other research and platform programs includes activities related to exploratory efforts, target validation and lead optimization for our discovery and follow-on programs, and our proprietary metabolomics platform.
+- Ivosidenib costs decreased compared to the prior period as prior period costs included manufacturing expenses associated with our initial commercial inventory as part of our NDA submission in December 2017. - Enasidenib costs increased as a result of increased internal and external expenses related to our ongoing phase 1b frontline combination trial development work. - Vorasidenib (AG-881) overall costs decreased as our phase 1 trial in patients with advanced IDH1 or IDH2 mutant-positive hematologic malignancies and our phase 1 trial in IDH1 or IDH2 mutant-positive advanced solid tumors, including glioma, both completed their dose escalation portions.
+Cost reimbursements for vorasidenib (AG-881) were recognized as revenue in 2018 and as a reduction of R&D expenses in 2017. - Mitapivat costs increased as a result of the enrollment costs for the ACTIVATE-T trial, which we initiated in April 2018, and the start-up costs for the ACTIVATE trial, which we initiated in June 2018. - AG-270 costs increased as we initiated a phase 1 trial in March 2018. - AG-636 costs increased as we completed IND-enabling studies in anticipation of the IND filing, which occurred in October 2018.
+Prior year development costs for AG-636 were included in other research and platform programs. - The increase in the costs of other research and platform programs includes activities related to exploratory efforts, target validation and lead optimization for our discovery and follow-on programs, and our proprietary metabolomics platform.